ChrisHutchinson1982/databases_challenges/social_network/social_network_recipe.md

 # Model class
 # (in lib/student.rb)

-class Student
+class User
   # Replace the attributes by your own columns.
+  attr_accessor :id, :user_name, :email_address
+end

+class Post
+  # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+  attr_accessor :id, :title, :content, :number_of_views, :user_id
 end

 # The keyword attr_accessor is a special Ruby feature